mikcox/lasp-vivo-skillview/README.md

 if you want to pull from your local SPARQL endpoint instead (changing https://lasp-db-dev:3030 to https://localhost:3030).
 Note that the harvester code isn't currently included with the VM, so none of the submit or delete buttons will actually work, so for the time being it will always be safe to let the app pull from lasp-db-dev.

+Testing Architecture Overview
+To simplify and seperate our areas of testing concerns, and also keep us in a strict MVC/REST design, a good way to see our current testing approach is this.

+- unit = model/services and anything that relates to formatting our model for delivery to the controller

+- midway = controller/filters so that when we call the controller, we can test for achieving the proper scope variables.
+We can also test the filters here.

+- e2e = html elements/user input

 ## Naming Conventions ##
  ---